soudev/knowledge.mine/stuff/frontend.javascript.bibliotecas.ui.md

 * [[GitHub] almende / vis](https://github.com/almende/vis/) - Dynamic, browser-based visualization library

+  * [Vis.js](http://visjs.org/) - is a dynamic, browser based visualization library.
+The library is designed to be easy to use, to handle large amounts of dynamic data, and to enable manipulation of and interaction with the data.
+The library consists of the components DataSet, Timeline, Network, Graph2d, and Graph3d.

 * [[GitHub] jdonaghue / loupe](https://github.com/jdonaghue/loupe) - A pure JavaScript data visualization library

   * [Introducing Loupe | Spectacle Labs Blog](http://spectaclelabs.io/blog/2013/09/20/introducing-loupe/)